Ludwigsburg Palace: Construction

 Nette was now charged with building a complete Baroque palace from Jenisch's central corps de logis, to which an east wing and a west wing were to be added, aligned at 11°.
 Nette based his plans on those of Jenisch, enabling him to complete his design for a three-wing palace in the same year as his appointment.
 The galleries of the Alter Hauptbau were completed in 1707, then the corps de logis the next year.
 The Ordensbau and Riesenbau were constructed from 1709 to 1713, and their interiors were completed in 1714.
 Nette began the interior of the Alter Hauptbau, which he would never finish.
 Construction of the building's pavilions dragged on into 1722.
 Nette made two trips to Prague and his native Brandenburg to expand his pool of talent.
 He hired Johann Jakob Stevens von Steinfels, Tomasso Soldati, and Donato Giuseppe Frisoni in 1708, Andreas Quitainner in 1709, and then Luca Antonio Colomba, Riccardo Retti and Diego Francesco Carlone.
 Nette fled to Paris from an accusation of embezzlement from Jenisch's allies but was ordered back to Ludwigsburg by Eberhard Louis.
 On his return trip, he died suddenly of a stroke on 9 December 1714 in Nancy at the age of 41.
 At the time of his death, most of the northern section of the modern palace and its northern garden was complete.

-Eberhard Louis stunted an attempt by Jenisch to reprise his previous role as director, replacing Nette in 1715 with Frisoni.
+Eberhard Louis thwarted an attempt by Jenisch to get the director job again and replaced Nette in 1715 with Frisoni.
 Frisoni, although having no formal training in architecture, enjoyed the support of the court chamberlain and impressed the duke with his stucco work in the Alter Hauptbau.
 Frisoni resumed construction with the palace's churches, beginning the Schlosskapelle in 1716 and the Ordenskapelle in 1720, then finished the Kavalierbauten in 1722.
 Frisoni also added the mansard roof to the top of the Alter Hauptbau, as its flat roof was prone to water damage.
 This had become a common issue with Nette's work because of the pressure the duke placed on him to finish the palace as soon as possible.
-Frisoni's work thus far led him to believe that he did not have a large enough talent pool to satisfy the duke's desires for the palace and town, so Frisoni brought in Giacomo Antonio Corbellini and Paolo Retti, his brother and son-in-law respectively, who were followed by Diego Carlone in 1718.
+Frisoni's work thus far led him to believe that he did not have a large enough talent pool to satisfy the duke's desires for the palace and town, so Frisoni brought in Giacomo Antonio Corbellini and Paolo Retti, his brother and son-in-law respectively, who were followed by Diego Francesco Carlone in 1718.